 Neonicotinoids contain synthesized compounds that are similar to the nicotine molecule.
 They provide longer residual effects and systemic activity than similar pesticides of their type.

 Insect growth regulators affect the growth and development of turf pests.
 They pose little risk to mammals and disrupt the normal processes of insects at different life stages.
 Some of the effects include:

-Weeds thrive in the Colorado climate and would take over the landscape if not for the many herbicides on the market.
+Weeds thrive in the summer and would take over the landscape if not for the many herbicides on the market.
 Whether it's a postemergent foliar spray or a pre-emergent granular, it's possible to treat and to prevent weeds with one or more weed-control products.
 For those who want thicker, fuller and greener lawns, these products can help tame the weeds and improve the look of residential and commercial landscapes.

 Granular formulations may not provide quick results, but they're great for controlling weed growth before it happens.